tryton/trytond/doc/ref/models/models.rst

 .. staticmethod:: ModelView.button_action(action)

-    Same as :stat:`ModelView.button` but return the action id of the XML `id` action.
+    Same as :meth:`ModelView.button` but return the action id of the XML `id` action.

 Class methods: